Heather Watson: 2015: Second career singles title

-2016: Third WTA singles title, Wimbledon mixed-doubles champion
+2016: Third career singles title, Wimbledon mixed-doubles champion

 Watson represented her nation at the Hopman Cup with Andy Murray.
 She was beaten by Caroline Garcia in the tie against France, but went on to win against Daria Gavrilova and Sabine Lisicki.
 Great Britain almost reached the final against Ukraine, but the Australia team of Daria Gavrilova and Nick Kyrgios won their tie against France, placing them ahead of Great Britain in the round-robin results.

 As the world No. 53, Watson then started her season at the Hobart International, attempting to defend her title.
 The tournament was interrupted by multiple rain delays, with Watson losing in the quarterfinals, playing twice in one day.
 At the Australian Open, she was narrowly beaten in the first round by Tímea Babos.

 In Mexico at the Monterrey Open, Watson defeated No. 2 seed Caroline Wozniacki and No. 4 seed Caroline Garcia on her way to the title, beating Kirsten Flipkens in the championship match for her third WTA title.

-At the Miami Open, her strong form continued with two wins over higher-ranked players including world No. 22, Sloane Stephens, before a third-round defeat by world No. 5, Simona Halep.
+At the Miami Open, her strong form continued with two wins over higher-ranked players including world No. 22, Sloane Stephens, before a fourth round defeat by world No. 5, Simona Halep.

 On grass courts, Watson's second-round appearance at the Birmingham Classic with a win over Camila Giorgi resulted in her re-entry into the world's top 50.

-At Wimbledon, Watson lost in the first round to Annika Beck in a match that spanned three days because of rain.
-However, she had greater success in the mixed doubles, which she won with Henri Kontinen in their maiden Grand Slam final.
-During their run to the title, Kontinen and Watson enjoyed victory over the defending champions Leander Paes and Martina Hingis, in the third round.
+At Wimbledon, she won the mixed doubles title with Henri Kontinen, defeating Robert Farah and Anna-Lena Grönefeld in the final.

-Watson represented Great Britain at the 2016 Summer Olympics reaching round two in both singles and doubles and the quarterfinals in mixed doubles.
+Watson represented Great Britain at the 2016 Summer Olympics.

-At the US Open, Watson lost to qualifier and world No. 165, Richèl Hogenkamp.

-By the season end, Watson was ranked world No. 77.